markterweele/windows-itpro-docs/windows/configuration/assigned-access/configure-multi-app-kiosk.md

 ---
-title: Configure a multi-app kiosk with Assigned Access
+title: Configure a Multi-App Kiosk With Assigned Access
 description: Learn how to configure a multi-app kiosk with Assigned Access. ms.date: 02/27/2025 ms.topic: overview